lmsqueezy/laravel/README.md

 There are a few steps you'll need to take to install the package:

 1. Requiring the package through Composer
+2. Register ServiceProvider
-2. Creating an API Key
+3. Creating an API Key
-3. Connecting your store
+4. Connecting your store
-4. Configuring the Billable Model
+5. Configuring the Billable Model
-5. Running Migrations
+6. Running Migrations
-6. Connecting to Lemon JS
+7. Connecting to Lemon JS
-7. Setting up webhooks
+8. Setting up webhooks

 We'll go over each of these below.